08 Aug Mintails collapse: case study in how not to close mines

 Business rescue & liquidation

-After Mintails fought for nearly three years to save the company through business rescue, Dave Lake, the business rescue practitioner, notified the South Gauteng High Court last week of his intention to liquidate the company.
-A court hearing was scheduled for Tuesday, and a liquidator will be appointed soon.
+After Mintails fought for nearly three years to save the company through business rescue, Dave Lake, the business rescue practitioner, notified the South Gauteng High Court in early August of his intention to liquidate the company.
+Provisional liquidation was granted on August 17, and a liquidator is expected to be appointed soon.

 The business rescue plan called for the refurbishment of a gold ore processing plant, but, according to a memo dated August 1 that Lake sent to the court and to affected parties, it failed when multiple investors ceased funding Mintails.